 - Compliance with labor standards and regulations, as well as government payroll remittance requirements

 - Ensure employees are paid on time

 - Prepare payroll related reports and statements

-- Liaise with third party service providers such as insurance carries and government agencies
+- Liaise with third-party service providers such as insurance carriers and government agencies

 - Prepare direct deposits and flexible spending accounts